 Students who are interested in working with youth, while pursuing their education to become a credentialed teacher, will want to complete our certificate program(s).
 These certificates are "industry recognized" and can qualify students for state permits that allow them to work in After School programs, tutoring programs or as instructional aides.
 This employment will satisfy the prerequisite of "experience working with youth" that is required for admission to most credential programs.

-Make an appointment with the SCC future teacher counselor (714-628-4800) to plan a streamlined program of study for any of the options above.
+Make an appointment with a Pathways to Teaching counselor (714-628-4928) to plan a streamlined program of study for any of the options above.